 Australia's food, beverage, and grocery sectors account for over one-third of the country's total manufacturing sector.
-In 2019 turnover totaled US\$126 billion (A\$182 billion) a rise of three percent over the previous year.
-The industry is comprised of over 15,325 enterprises.
-For more information, please see the latest Food Processing Ingredients Sector report.
+In 2018 turnover totaled US\$124 billion.
+The industry is comprised of over 36,000 enterprises.
+The largest number of companies are in the fresh produce sector, followed by food and beverage manufacturing and grocery (non-food) manufacturing.
+For more information, please see the Food Processing Ingredients report.